vuejs/vue-eslint-parser/docs/ast.md

 interface VText <: Node {
     type: "VText"
     value: string
-    raw: string
 }
 ```

 - Plain text of HTML.
 - HTML entities in the `value` property are decoded.
-Those in the `raw` property are not.

 ## VExpressionContainer